Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 exit
 ```

-To configure the Uplogix LM to use the paloAltoStatus rule set to monitor a Palo Alto firewall, navigate to the port that the Palo Alto is connected to and run the following command:
+To configure the LM to use the paloAltoStatus rule set to monitor a Palo Alto firewall, navigate to the port that the Palo Alto is connected to and run the following command:

 ```
 config monitor chassis paloAltoStatus